 Star Trek is Star Trek.
 It had the first interracial kiss on TV back in the 1960s.
 It's a downright iconic and groundbreaking franchise and that reputation extends far beyond the original series.

 Deep Space Nine featured one of the earliest televised lesbian kisses on TV between Jadzia Dax and Dr. Lenara Kahn.
 Dax is one of the series' most intriguing characters, an alien species that swaps bodies, so while technically they're reliving a once heterosexual love, that doesn't seem to matter since the plot focuses on just the relationship.
 The episode is a beautiful look at what happens when you relive love once thought lost, but it was one of the first times a lot of people saw a same-sex kiss on screen as well.

 Friends — The first lesbian wedding (Season 2, Episode 11)

-The sitcom isn't remembered particularly well for its depiction of homosexuality compared to 2020.
-But back in 1996, it was downright revolutionary.
+Back in 1996, the sitcom was downright revolutionary.
 In the Season 2 episode "The One with the Lesbian Wedding" the gang attended — you guessed it — a lesbian wedding between Ross's ex-wife, Carol, and her partner, Susan.
 It was the second gay marriage seen on a TV sitcom (that honor goes to Roseanne ) but it was the first lesbian wedding.

 What also made it such a big deal was that it wasn't treated as a gimmick; it was just something the titular friends were a part of.
 Back then, to have a wedding treated like it wasn't a big deal was unheard of.